uhuchain/docs/business_scope.md

 # Business Scope

+## Vision

+To create a customer centric platform which combines price comparision, customer portal, insurance and services in one platform.

 ## Customer

 For the customer uhuchain is the ledger for his objects he wants to insure.
 Uhuchain will start with motor.